Tonyjcf21/Data_Analysis_Projects/README.md

 The rest are things I've found useful to learn and practice.

+**Deforestation** is a project from the Udacity's SQL course.
+ - Deforestation_Report.pdf is the report containing relevant information about the csv files, including the queries.

 **SalesAnalysis** is a project from Keith Galli that I found very interesting.